sdg002/sdg002.github.io/dax-constant-valued-measure/readme.md

 What do we expect if I add this measure to a Table visual?
 Depending on the table columns already present in the Table visual, a lot can go wrong!
 In my scenario, the presence of the measure `MyConstantValue` would cause new rows appear in the Table visual (see pic above).

-## Inspiration for this article
+#### Inspiration for this article
-The scenarion which introduced me to this challenge was to calculate the difference in the Sales of a transaction from the global mean sale per transaction.
+The scenario which introduced me to this challenge was to calculate the difference in the `sales of a transaction` from the `global mean sale per transaction`.

 ![inspiration](images/inspiration_diff_from_mean_sales.png)